Example of the different levels in shielding in an electronics enclosure

 Foils, textiles, stretch material, and wrap shields, cut to the appropriate shape, are easy to apply.
 Since it is always important to prevent short circuits, all materials can be provided with insulation layers.

 LEVEL II 21 Cables inside the housing

-Once the PCB is covered, the attached cables can also be shielded (fig. 21.1).
-The longer a cable, the higher its potential for emitting lower frequencies.
+Once the PCB is covered, the attached cables can also be shielded.
+The longer a cable, the higher it's potential for emitting lower frequencies.
 Shielding a wire inside the enclosure will also prevent cross-talk and will make the main enclosure act as a cavity, and thus amplify the radiation.
 To prevent this, the enclosure can be (partly) laminated with EM absorption material.
+(Fig. 21.1)

-LEVEL II 22 For round and flat cables we produce shields in the shape of sleeves, wraps, tubes and textiles so that all type of cables can be shielded (fig. 21.1).
+LEVEL II 22 For round and flat cables we produce shields in the shape of sleeves, wraps, tubes, and textiles so that all types of cables can be shielded.
 Some cable shields need to be grounded at both ends, but it is usually best to ground at only one end to prevent common-mode currents.

-LEVEL III 23 The housings themselves, i.e. the rack, the box, the enclosure, the metalized box, and the Faraday cage They constitute the main cover of the entire system and also the connection to the outside world.
-Housings are equipped with displays, entries for power and signal lines, and cooling air vents.
-For more information see the case on the beginning of this article.
+LEVEL III 23 The housings themselves, i.e. the rack, the box, the enclosure, the metalized box, and the Faraday cage they constitute the main cover of the entire system and also the connection to the outside world.
+Housings are equipped with displays, entries for power and signal lines, and cooling air-vents.
+For more information see the case at the beginning of this article.